 You don’t always have to wait until the end-of-life event for your technology to upgrade it.
 We recommend taking the following steps for replacing your IT:

 - Evaluation: Take a look at your business’ IT from a big-picture perspective.
 How does your business want to make progress?
 Is your technology able to meet this progress?
 An inventory system for your technology helps considerably in this regard, and it can help you keep track of which upgrades are coming when.

 - Emphasis: Once you know where your business wants to be in the near future, you need to take micro-steps in the right direction.
 If the budget exists for this, then you need to consider which equipment should be prioritized, as well as whether or not you can afford them.
 Consider how many opportunities are being missed due to the upgrade not being done, as well as how close the system’s EOL is.
 There might even be a warranty on it that is preventing your business from reaching a specific goal.

 - Execution: Once you’ve figured out what your greatest needs are and how you can afford them, you’ll have to put your plans into motion.
 This might mean completing the upgrade process in its entirely or separating it into portions.

-Michell Consulting Group can help your business implement the right technology at the right time.
-To learn more, reach out to us at 305-592-5620.
+COMPANYNAME can help your business implement the right technology at the right time.
+To learn more, reach out to us at PHONENUMBER.